matthew-a-thomas/me/_posts/2023-08-02-scripture-as-divine-revelation.md

 1. What is the greatest testimony to the inspiration of Scripture?
    > The greatest testimony to the inspiration and divine origin of scripture is the very common refrain in the
      scriptures that Jesus fulfills the covenant promises of God in them.

+## Personal reflection

+This is a helpful reminder that the first cause of scripture was not God's people.
+And therefore the organization of God's people ("the Church") was not the first cause.
+Therefore we do not need to import or appeal to any other authority than that of God himself.